Hibiscus tea

-Hibiscus tea (served hot), or roselle juice (served cold), is an infusion made from the crimson or deep magenta-colored calyces (sepals) of the roselle flower (Hibiscus sabdariffa).
+Hibiscus tea (served hot), or roselle juice (served cold), is an infusion made from the crimson or deep magenta-colored sepals or calyces of the roselle flower (Hibiscus sabdariffa).
 It is consumed both hot and cold and has a tart, strong cranberry-like flavor.

+The plant is native to and domesticated in West Africa for its edible seeds and later for leaf and calyx production (for drinks and sauces).

+Common names

-The drink made out of the flowers of Hibiscus sabdariffa has many regional variations and names: it is known as bissap in Burkina Faso, Côte d'Ivoire, Guinea and Senegal; wonjo in the Gambia; zobo in Nigeria; sobolo in Ghana; foléré, dabileni, tsobo, siiloo or soborodo in different parts of Africa; karkadé in Egypt, Sudan, Lebanon and Italy; sorrel in the Caribbean; and agua de Jamaica in Mexico.
-Although generally called a "juice", due to its being sweetened and chilled, it is technically an infusion, and when served hot is called "hibiscus tea".
+The drink made out of the flowers is known as bissap in Burkina Faso and Senegal, zobo in Nigeria or sobolo in Ghana.
+Although generally called a juice, which is sweetened and chilled, it is technically an infusion, and when served hot is called hibiscus tea.

 Description

-In juice form, it is often taken refrigerated; Hibiscus or roselle juice is a dark, purple-red drink usually found cold in many West African countries and the Caribbean.
-It tastes a bit grapey and a little like cranberry juice and can be served with mint leaves.
-It can also be served with any flavouring of one's choice—sometimes with orange essence or ginger, pineapple juice, cloves, tea grass, vanilla, and many others.
-In Ghana, Nigeria, and Senegal, roselle juice is served cold, while in Egypt, it is served warm.
+In juice form, hibiscus or roselle juice is a dark, purple-red drink usually found cold in many West African countries.
+It tastes slightly like grape juice or cranberry juice, and can be served with mint leaves.
+It can also be served with any flavouring, such as with orange essence or ginger.
+In Ghana, Nigeria, and Senegal, roselle juice is often served cold, while in Egypt and Sudan, it is often served warm.